TEACHERS DRIVING ACADEMY

 A. The Massachusetts RMV requires you to attend 30 hours of Classroom preparation in order to obtain your Driver's Education Certificate.
 The RMV has broken down the 30 hours into fifteen 2 hour modules.
 If you miss a specific module, you must make up the EXACT module you missed at a later date.
 Log into your student portal and you will see all make up sessions at all locations; JUST enroll and in the class for make up and we'll see you there.

 Q. If I miss a class, can I make it up at another location?

 A. Yes.
 You can make up classes at any of the other locations as long as you are attending the module(s) you missed.
-You do not need to register for this.
-You can just attend and make sure you sign-in and list ‘makeup’ next to your name.
+REGISTER ALL MAKE UP SESSIONS THROUGH YOUR STUDENT PORTAL PLEASE.